Fred Cook (Australian footballer, born 1947)

 Frederick William Cook (16 November 1947 – 1 February 2022) was an Australian rules footballer.

-He played 33 games with Footscray in the Victorian Football League (VFL) from 1967 until 1969 but it was in the Victorian Football Association (VFA) with Yarraville and Port Melbourne that he made his name.
-In his brief career with Footscray he played in defence and only kicked two goals; at Yarraville, he won the J. J. Liston Trophy playing as a ruckman and defender; then with Port Melbourne, he became one of the Association's premier forwards, leading the VFA goalkicking in five separate seasons and kicking an all-time VFA career record of 1336 goals from his 300 games.
+He played 33 games with Footscray in the Victorian Football League (VFL) from 1967 until 1969, but it was in the Victorian Football Association (VFA) with Yarraville and Port Melbourne that he made his name.

+In his brief career with Footscray, Cook played in defence and only kicked two goals; at Yarraville, he won the J. J. Liston Trophy playing as a ruckman and defender; then with Port Melbourne, he became one of the Association's premier forwards, leading the VFA goalkicking in five separate seasons and kicking an all-time VFA career record of 1336 goals from his 300 games.

 Career

+Early years and VFL

 Cook grew up in Yarraville in Melbourne's inner western suburbs, and supported Footscray in the VFL.
-He played amateur football as a junior for the Footscray Tech Old Boys, and then joined the Footscray Football Club in 1967 at age 19.
+He played football as a junior for the Footscray Tech Old Boys in the Victorian Amateur Football Association (VAFA), and then joined the Footscray Football Club in 1967 at age 19.
 In his second season, 1968, Cook played every game, primarily at centre half-back, and was already developing a reputation as one of the strongest marks in the league.

 After the sixth round of the 1969 season, Cook was dropped from Footscray senior side to the reserves, along with six other players, as a disciplinary action for attending a family BBQ at former coach Charlie Sutton's house, which club secretary Jack Collins had thought would be a drunken swill, and had discouraged players from attending.